calmip/placement/tests/README.txt

 python3 TestCompact.py

-3/ If all tests are OK, you can measure the coverage: python-coverage run    TestUtilities.py python-coverage run -a TestHardware.py python-coverage run -a TestArchitecture.py python-coverage run -a TestScatter.py python-coverage run -a TestCompact.py python-coverage report -m
+3/ If all tests are OK, you can measure the coverage: python3-coverage run    TestUtilities.py python3-coverage run -a TestHardware.py python3-coverage run -a TestArchitecture.py
+python3-coverage run -a TestScatter.py
+python3-coverage run -a TestCompact.py
+python3-coverage report -m